matt-chv/embedded-analog-intelligence/_posts/2019-01-28-biological-networks.md

 > Our finding that a disordered network topology allows for tunability may have relevance to real biological networks.
 For example, the development of certain vascular structures within animals is characterized by the initial appearance of a tightly meshed disordered network of veins (the vascular plexus) that is subsequently pruned and tuned to its function (26).
 The initial disordered network may be a prerequisite of the great variability and versatility seen in natural networks.

+### Questions:
+* Can this be leveraged for designs of NN?
+If so, how?